AsoStrife/Delaunay-Triangulation/README.md

 The goal of this project was to develop a 2D interactive and incremental Delaunay Triangulation Algorithm.
 An optional feature was drawing the Voronoi complementar diagram of a given triangulation.

 The Base Project (provided by @Alessandro Muntoni) is organized in modules.
 There are two main modules: the “common module” and the “viewer module”.
 Every module is organized inside a .pri file which is included inside the main .pro file of the project.
-I have not edit or modify the folders and the files inside the folders associated to the modules.
-All my files and folders are organized as subfolder "Andrea" in the main folder of the project.
+I didn't edit or modify the folders and the files inside the folders associated to the modules.
+All my files and folders are organized in a subfolder "Andrea" in the main folder of the project.

 For more detail about the base project you can check in `Extra/base_project_info.pdf`.